genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ### grid-pro

-We've seen how to create custom grids, now let's see another way to further style it.
+We've seen how to create custom grids, now let's see a way to style it further.

-Styling an grid-pro can be started by creating a stylesheet document that will have some style definitions for the grid.
+Styling a grid-pro can be started by creating a stylesheet document that will have some style definitions for the grid.
 Create a stylesheet file called **orders-grid.styles.ts** and provide the following code:

 ```ts {4-6} title='orders-grid.styles.ts'
 import {css, ElementStyles} from '@microsoft/fast-element';